varaprasadz-boop/varcasev/replit.md

 - FAQ categories and questions
 - Form submissions
 - Site settings and SEO metadata
+- Dynamic custom pages (with layout and placement control)

 **Authentication**:
 - Session middleware configured with express-session and MemoryStore